Brian Smith (rugby league, born 1954): Playing career

-In the New South Wales Rugby Football League premiership, Smith played 14 first grade games for St. George in 1974, and 17 games for the South Sydney Rabbitohs between 1975 and 1979, appearing in a total of 31 first grade games.
+In the New South Wales Rugby Football League premiership, Smith played 14 first grade games for St. George in 1974, and 17 games for the South Sydney between 1975 and 1979, appearing in a total of 31 first grade games.

 Coaching career

 Newtown

 Smith began coaching in 1978, coaching the Newtown under 23s team.
 He then joined South Sydney in 1980, also as under-23's coach.
 He stayed there until the end of 1982 coaching the reserve grade team in that season.

 Illawarra Steelers

 Smith began coaching first grade rugby league in the NSWRL competition in 1984, where he became coach of the Illawarra Steelers, where he remained until the end of 1987 season.
+Illawarra would struggle on the field during the early days earning Wooden Spoons under Smith's tenure in 1985 and 1986.
 While coaching Illawarra in 1986, Smith proposed using two referees.
 This did eventuate in 2009.

-Hull FC
+Hull F.C.

 From 1988 until 1990, Smith was coach of Hull F.C. in England's Championship., In season 1988-89 Hull progressed to the Premiership Final at Old Trafford ultimately losing to Widnes.
 Hull led the competition when Smith left in January 1991 and went on to win the Premiership Final in May.